-Good Homers are very friendly pigeons, often used for messenger pigeons, as it was found difficult to train them for the task of carrying messages.
-They are also bred for such purpose (usually with their own parents), although such practice is banned in many countries due to ethical concerns.
+Good Homers are very friendly pigeons, often used as messenger pigeons, as it was found difficult to train them for the task of carrying messages.
+They are also bred for such purposes (usually with their own parents), although such practice is banned in many countries due to ethical concerns.

 |Breed Purpose||Show and pet|

 |Breed Class, size||medium|